-The first important difference between an RRSP and LIRA account is that once a pension is converted to a LIRA you can’t contribute any more money to that LIRA account.
+The first important difference between an RRSP and LIRA account?
+Once a pension becomes a LIRA you can’t contribute any more money to that account.
 You also can’t merge various LIRA accounts.
-Each pension turned to LIRA will be kept separately.
 As a result of this rule, depending on how many times you change employers, you may end up with several LIRA accounts over the years.

 Another difference concerns early withdrawals.
 While you have the option to withdraw cash from an RRSP account before retirement (and suffer hefty withdrawal taxes), no such option exists with the LIRA account.
-The LIRA is “locked-in” until retirement.
-The earliest age at which funds can be accessed is generally 55.
+It’s right in the name with “locked-in.”
+The earliest age you can access your funds is generally 55.

 Life Income Fund (LIF)

 Difference between LIF and RRIF

 The major difference between the RRIF and the LIF concerns the rule around withdrawals.
-The RRIF is restricted by a minimum withdrawal amount per year, where depending on your age you must withdraw a certain percentage per year (formula can be found here).
-The LIF, however, is constrained by both a minimum and a maximum withdrawal rate (the table can be seen here).
+With RRIFs, depending on your age, you’re required to withdraw a certain percentage per year.
+LIFs, however, have both a minimum and a maximum withdrawal rate.

 Lastly, one important option available to investors is that once the LIRA is converted to a LIF, you can “unlock” 50% of the assets within the LIF and move the funds into an RRSP or RRIF.
-However, this must be completed within 60 days of converting the LIRA to a LIF account.
+However, this must happen within 60 days of converting the LIRA to a LIF account.
 Investors will generally take advantage of this option if they’re looking for more flexibility.
-The funds transferred to an RRSP or a RRIF will no longer be subject to the maximum withdrawal parameter.
+The funds transferred to an RRSP or RRIF will no longer be subject to the maximum withdrawal parameter.

-The last registered account we will look at is the RESP.
+The last registered Canadian investment account we will look at is the RESP.
 The RESP differs in its intended use and treatment from the other registered accounts.